Colleen Bjerknes, ARM

 Cindy Vyskocil

-Vice Chancellor, Human Resources at South Orange County Community College District
+Vice Chancellor of Human Resources at South Orange County Community College District

 Dr. Vyskocil has served as both President and Past President of the Association of Chief Human Resource Officers (ACHRO), and she currently serves as the chair of the Human Resources Committee for the Statewide Association of Community Colleges.